 Fiber-to-the-Antenna (FTTA) Disadvantages

 Fiber-to-the antenna obviously offers many key advantages.
-However, there are a couple of potential drawbacks to FTTA that relate to the change of media and the challenges inherent to optical fiber.
+However, there are a couple of potential drawbacks to FTTA for a company that relate to the change of media and the challenges inherent to optical fiber.
 Fiber is more fragile and therefore requires careful handling.
 Dirt and dust are the enemies of fiber, and cable runs exposed to the elements are especially vulnerable.
-Custom optical fibers are typically not interchangeable, and fiber that is damaged typically has to be replaced instead of just repaired.
+Custom optical fibers are typically not interchangeable, and damaged fiber typically has to be replaced instead of just repaired.